CostEffectiveDeviceforAAD/A-Cost-Efficient-System-for-Neural-Tracking/README.md

 ***
 ## Enclosure
 Encloeure is producted by 3D printer with custom-made design.
 The dimension of the Encloeure is within 24 cm x 15 cm x 6 cm including cover (width x length x height).
-A Cover is made of acrilic material separately.
+A Cover is made of acrilic material.
 You can use following 3D design file:

 `DeviceEnclosure.step`